 Clearly the waterfall is the main attraction of this 280+ acre park but many people come to fish for bluegill and bass, enjoy picnics, and to watch for animals like this sweet little deer family.

 In the area for a while?
-Check out the rest of Cookeville, Tennessee or the nearby towns of Monterey and Crossville!
-(Blogs in progress)
+Check out the rest of Cookeville, Crossville, Cumberland Mountain State Park, Ozone Falls, Rugby, or Kingston!

 © Copyright Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.